asu-cactus/netsdb/src/decisionTree/experiments/higgs/Onnx/README.md

-# TensorFlow with PostgreSQL Comparison Experiments
+# Onnx with PostgreSQL Comparison Experiments

-This repository contains all the code for Random Forest testing on Tensorflow with PostgreSQL.
+This repository contains all the code for Random Forest testing on Onnx with PostgreSQL.
 In this test, we are using the higgs dataset, which you can download from the following repository. https://archive.ics.uci.edu/ml/datasets/HIGGS